Cities Try Convincing Amazon They're Ready For Its New Headquarters

 The top-line pitch is Amazon's promise to invest $5 billion in whatever community it picks to be the home of its second headquarters.
 And the company says it would bring up to 50,000 new jobs, with an average salary of more than $100,000.

-In Seattle, Amazon's towering 8.1-million-square-foot downtown campus employs tens of thousands of employees and has served as a testing ground for new retail ideas, like a store without check-out registers.
+In Seattle, Amazon's towering 8.1 million-square-foot downtown campus employs tens of thousands of employees and has served as a testing ground for new retail ideas, like a store without checkout registers.
 Amazon says HQ2 would be a "full equal."

 What is Amazon looking for?